Band of Skulls: History

 On 12 April 2012, Channel 4 broadcast a short documentary starring the band.
 They discuss the formation of Band of Skulls through to going from working the bars of their hometown to playing music in front of expansive crowds of adoring fans across the globe.
 It is a rare and intimate insight into the world of Band of Skulls, focusing of their success and achievements over the years.
 On 20 March 2014, Band of Skulls performed on Late Night with Seth Meyers.
 The band played "Asleep at the Wheel".
 On 22 September 2014, Band of Skulls performed on Later... with Jools Holland playing the title track from their recent album "Himalayan".

 Band of Skulls released a new track, "So Good", on 28 April 2016.

 In January 2017, it was announced via social media that Hayward had left the band.
 American drummer Julian Dorio filled in on drums for the group's live shows in August 2018.
 On 10 April 2019 Band of Skulls premiered a video for their song "Love Is All You Love".
 The video was the third installment in a trilogy ("Cool You Battles" and "We're Alive"), using the same central characters as they lose themselves to the music.
 Two days later, the band released their fifth album Love Is All You Love.

 In 2021, Richardson formed a folk duo with Marsden under the moniker of Marsden & Richardson, releasing a self-titled album in January 2022.
 Later that year, however, she announced her departure from Band of Skulls to focus on her second career as a painter.
 She ultimately returned to music two years later, replacing Paz Lenchantin as the new bassist of the Pixies.
 Marsden, meanwhile, endeavoured to continue Band of Skulls as its sole member.
 The band played their first show in nearly four years in February 2023, expanding to a five-piece as a live ensemble with Marc MacNab-Jack on drums, Tom Van Heel on keyboards, Spencer Page on bass and Lo Barnes on backing vocals.
 A new single, "Born in Amazment," was released in April 2024.
 Later that year, the band announced a retrospective box set entitled Cold Fame, which featured the band's first three studio albums as well as a collection of B-sides and rarities paired with a coffee table book.
-It is slated for release on November 28th, 2025.
+It was released on November 28th, 2025.